 Ever since the holidays, I've diverted from my healthy eating habits, indulging in more sweets and heavier dishes.
 Well, it's a new year, so I'm going to try to go back to my healthy ways.
 For breakfast today, I'm serving a Tunisian dish called shakshouka with runny eggs and feta cheese.
 Healthy and satisfying!

 Shakshouka is a traditional dish enjoyed by Tunisians, Moroccans, Libyans, and Algerians.
 It's basically a dish consisting of poached eggs in a tomato sauce, but there are many different variations out there.

-This dish is actually very simple to put together so there aren't many tips to add other then when you are cracking the eggs on the tomato sauce, make little wells in the sauce.
+This dish is actually very simple to put together so there aren't many tips other than when you are cracking the eggs on the tomato sauce, make little wells in the sauce.
 This way, the egg yolk will stay in place.
-Also keep an eye on your eggs when you are baking the shakshouka.
+Also, keep an eye on your eggs when you are baking the shakshouka.
 I accidentally left mine in too long and the eggs were a bit overcooked, sadly.

 You can also garnish with freshly chopped parsley instead of the cilantro and sprinkle with freshly grated parmesan.

 This dish reminds me of an Italian dish, or more specifically, pasta.
-I enjoyed mine with some toasted challah.
-Next time I wouldn’t mind chopping up a jalapeno and adding it to the sauce for some heat.
-Simple but healthy and filling!
+I enjoyed mine with crusty bread to soak up all the sauce.
+Simple but healthy and oh so satisfying!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.